-- Pay extra attention to the latest coronavirus (COVID-19) advice – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.
+- Pay extra attention to – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.

-Am I more at risk of coronavirus (COVID-19) if I used to smoked?
+Am I more at risk of COVID-19 if I used to smoke or vape?

-For people who smoke, stop-smoking medications or nicotine replacement therapy products (like patches, gum, lozenge or spray) can help to reduce cravings and manage withdrawal symptoms.
+For people who smoke, prescribed stop-smoking tablets or nicotine replacement therapy (like patches, gum, lozenge or spray) can help to reduce cravings and manage withdrawal symptoms.
 When combined with tailored support from Quitline, these medications give people the best chance of successfully quitting.

-There is no evidence that coronavirus (COVID-19) has an impact on the safety and effectiveness of these medications.
+There is no evidence that COVID-19 affects the safety and effectiveness of these medications.
 If you are already using these medications, it is safe to continue to do so, as instructed by your doctor.
-If you are thinking about starting these medications, it is best to first speak with a Quitline counsellor (13 7848) or your doctor.

-People who have recently stopped smoking may experience nicotine withdrawal symptoms, which can include – cravings, irritability, and difficulty concentrating.
-These symptoms are usually temporary and disappear after about two to four weeks.
+People who have recently stopped smoking may experience nicotine withdrawal symptoms, including cravings, irritability and difficulty concentrating.
+These symptoms are usually temporary and disappear after about 2 to 4 weeks.

 Less common symptoms of nicotine withdrawal might include a cough and sore throat, which are usually temporary.